 Visit Serampore (Shrirampur, erstwhile Fredriksnagore), situated only 25 kilometers away from Kolkata, and delve into the unique history of this old colonial town, that was once filled with riches and grandeur.
-Today, with its elegant structures, the legacy of Danish, British and Bengali history and culture, Serampore makes for a pleasant day-long getaway from the concrete boxes of the city skyline.

 The quite little village on the banks of Ganga drew attention of the Danish East India Company back in 1755.
 The Danes (unlike the British) actively involved the locals in the administration and transformed the village into a prospering town.
 So much so that it became a major center for cultural renaissance during the 18th century, which is why even today, in spite of being just another bustling town of Bengal, it bears an uncanny similarity with towns of Denmark.

 As a traveller, you will love exploring Serampore as it is studded with many historically rich places.
 Start with the Serampore Court Compound, a semi-ruined arched gate, that will lead you to a courthouse, which used to be the major seat of Danish power in Bengal back in time.